AnumQ/hello-world-dapp/README.md

-# web3-connect-metamask
+# Hello World Dapp

-A react app which integrates web3.js and allows connects to MetaMask wallet to interact with the blockchain.
+A react app which interacts with the blockchain using web3.js